 Every year, one nominee in each category will be named a Blavatnik Awards in Israel Laureate and awarded US$100,000 in unrestricted funds.

 “The Blavatnik Award Laureates demonstrate their outstanding merit, their passion for pushing the frontiers of scientific discovery, and their bright future as part of a new generation of pioneering Israeli scientists.”

-—Nili Cohen, President, Israel Academy of Sciences and Humanities
+—Nili Cohen, President Emeritus, Israel Academy of Sciences and Humanities

-The Blavatnik Awards in Israel will be conferred at a formal ceremony in Jerusalem each spring.
+The Blavatnik Awards for Young Scientists in Israel will be conferred at a formal ceremony each spring.